 The Company is a self-administered and self-managed real estate investment trust ("REIT") that began operations through a predecessor in 1978.
 At July 31, 1998, the Company owned or had an ownership interest in 679 in-service office, industrial, retail and service center properties encompassing approximately 46.8 million rentable square feet and 18 multifamily communities with 2,324 apartment units (collectively, the "Properties").
-The Properties are located in 22 markets in North Carolina, Florida, Tennessee, Virginia, Georgia, Maryland, Missouri, Kansas, Iowa, South Carolina and Alabama.
+At July 31, 1998, the Properties were located in 22 markets in North Carolina, Florida, Tennessee, Virginia, Georgia, Maryland, Missouri, Kansas, Iowa, South Carolina and Alabama.